-Data from the most recent census shows that 99.8% of all businesses in the United States have fewer than 500 employees.
+Data show that 99.7% of all businesses in the United States have fewer than 500 employees.
 Of all the people working in the United States, 74% of them (172 million people) work in businesses with fewer than 500 employees.

 Worksite wellness programs may have originated in the large corporations of America, but the size of the small business community suggests that wellness programs have only just begun to scratch the surface.
 All Americans will have better chance to improve their health once wellness programs become common in small businesses.

 A few years ago Kaiser Permanente hired WellSteps to train all of its insurance brokers on wellness best practices.
 As a reward for completing the training each broker could offer the WellSteps small business solution to any of their groups.

 We carefully measured leadership support and carefully tracked wellness program participation and individual behavior change.
 Small businesses have many unique characteristics and leadership support for wellness can vary greatly between groups.